Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/WORKLOG.md

 I completed the entire TryHackMe room today.
 I also read over all our presentation and readme to make sure it all sounded good.
 I feel at this point we are wrapping up, and putting the finishing touches on everything before we record the video.

+### 6/4

+Day off today, so I just read through the TryHackMe room and edited it a bit.

 ## Lana Jha

 ### 5/22